 Or maybe, while I don’t believe that superhero fatigue is a real thing, perhaps giant robot fatigue is.

-We’ll all find out later this month.
+We’ll find out later this month.